 1. They act as role models

 Children look up to their favorite people and follow their behavior, ethics, and decision-making skills.
-It is essential to have a good role model who they can admire to develop good qualities.
+It is essential to have positive role models who evoke admiration to cultivate the development of good traits.
 Superheroes can be good role models as they teach children various attributes such as courage, honesty, humility, fighting spirit, sense of responsibility, and leadership.
+Therefore, exposing children to admirable characters who embody positive morality is important.

 A perfect example of humility is Superman.
 He is so powerful that he can rule the world, yet he chooses to help people and works as a reporter to earn money.
 Children can learn such traits and follow them in life.